 Just this past weekend, my website experienced an attack in which after 16 login attempts from a user in the Ukraine, they were quickly locked out!
 The newest security features of not only my CMS (content management system) but knowing to remove default usernames such as ‘admin’ from my site as well helped secure the site from an automated hacker attack.
 There is also the added layer of security from web hosts, which also block hacker attempts and keep sites secure and running.

-Ensuring your site is updated, modern, search engine algorithm standard compliant and secure is easier and more affordable that you may realize, call Infront Webworks today to find out if your site is at risk and how we can help you maximize the most up-to-date tools and security for your business site.
+Ensuring your site is updated, modern, SEO compliant and secure is easier and more affordable that you may realize, call Infront Webworks today to find out if your site is at risk and how we can help you maximize the most up-to-date tools and security for your business site.
 We keep your company website running so that you can focus on the business of running your business.